parrt/autodx/matrix-calculus.md

 # The matrix calculus you need for deep learning

+[author]

 [Terence Parr](http://parrt.cs.usfca.edu) and [Jeremy Howard](http://www.fast.ai/about/#jeremy)

+[abstract]

 (We teach in University of San Francisco's [MS in Data Science program](https://www.usfca.edu/arts-sciences/graduate-programs/data-science) and have other nefarious projects underway.
-See Jeremy's [fast.ai courses](http://course.fast.ai), University of San Francisco's Data Institute [in-person version of the deep learning course](https://www.usfca.edu/data-institute/certificates/deep-learning-part-one), and [fast.ai](http://www.fast.ai/]) for more educational material.)
+You might know Terence as the creator of the [ANTLR parser generator](http://www.antlr.org).
+For more material, see Jeremy's [fast.ai courses](http://course.fast.ai) and University of San Francisco's Data Institute [in-person version of the deep learning course](https://www.usfca.edu/data-institute/certificates/deep-learning-part-one).)

-## Introduction
+## Introduction (intro)

 Most of us last saw calculus in school, but derivatives are a critical part of machine learning, particularly deep neural networks, which are trained by optimizing a loss function.
 Pick up a machine learning paper or the documentation of a library such as [PyTorch](http://pytorch.org) and calculus comes screeching back into your life like distant relatives around the holidays.
 And it's not just any old scalar calculus that pops up---you need differential *matrix calculus*, the shotgun wedding of [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra) and [multivariate calculus](https://en.wikipedia.org/wiki/Multivariable_calculus).